sascha432/esp8266-kfc-fw/README.md

 Shows up as device and links to the WebUI

-## MDNS auto disovery with zeroconf support
+## MDNS auto discovery with zeroconf support

 MDNS discovery and zeroconf support for MQTT, Syslog and Home Assistant